 They sat like this for at least 5 minutes.
 Ellie was in kitty heaven and Panda was in human heaven.
 Every time Ellie came to my house after that, she knew just what to do if she wanted to cuddle Panda.
 She went straight for the couch and she waited.

 Why am I telling you about Panda and Ellie?

 Because, STOP SQUEEZING THE FUCKING CAT.

 We are often so wrapped up in wanting a particular result that we unknowingly sabotage the result before we even get close.
 But if we take a step back, let go and enjoy the process, the result will happen naturally.
-And it will be better than we ever imagined.
+And it’ll be better than we ever imagined.

 But to do that, you have to stop squeezing the cat.